0x444454/SIDerurgy/README.md

 | Bn | 7B | 00       | All notes off                | &check; |

 Notes:
-1. Filter resonance and cutoff CC are sent on MIDI channel 4 and channels of voice currently routed through the filter.
+1. Filter resonance and cutoff CC are sent on MIDI channel 4 and channels of voices currently routed through the filter.

 <!--
 | Bn   | 10 | vv | EG ATTACK vv=[1..7F] | |